 Color Usability and Color Blindness

-Don’t forget usability testing for color contrast across elements of your site.
+Don’t forget to conduct usability testing for color contrast across the elements of your site.
 You can test your scheme using the Website Accessibility Testing Tool.
-With our color scheme, we know that we have some contrast issues that we will be working on down the road, or we may even have some options for our users.
-Interestingly, the chances of color issues with our target audience are quite low.
+With our color scheme, we are aware that we have some contrast issues that we will address in the future, or we may even have options for our users.
+Interestingly, the likelihood of color issues with our target audience is relatively low.

 Color blindness is the inability to perceive differences between some of the colors that non-colored impaired users can distinguish.
 Color blindness affects about five to eight percent of males (approximately 10.5 million) and less than one percent of females.